-Extensive testing has been done to determine the best gear ratio for your model.
-The stock gearing balances power, speed, and efficiency to optimize the performance of the model.
-However, vou may wish to try different gear ratios in order to customize the performance of your model.
-The gearing chart on this page shows appropriate gearing for the model.
+Extensive testing has been done to determine the best gear ratios for the 1/16 E-Revo.
+The stock gearing balances power, speed, and efficiency to optimize the performance of the models.
+However, you may wish to try different gear ratios in order to customize the performance of your model.
+The gearing chart on this page shows appropriate gearing for both models.

 By installing a pinion with fewer teeth, or a spur gear with more teeth, the transmission's final drive ratio is increased.
-This means greater rpm is required to achieve a given speed.
-Using a numerically higher gear ratio will increase torgue, but reduce top speed.
-Installing a pinion with more teeth, or a spur gear with fewer teeth, will decrease the final drive ratio, which will generally increase top speed but reduce torgue.
+This means greater RPM is required to achieve a given speed.
+Using a numerically higher gear ratio will increase torque, but reduce top speed.
+Installing a pinion with more teeth, or a spur gear with fewer teeth, will decrease the final drive ratio, which will generally increase top speed but reduce torque.
 However, installing too large a pinion will "overgear" the model, which will reduce performance and may overheat the motor and speed control.
 Use the following formula to calculate the overall ratio for combinations not listed on the gear chart: